-A week of traveling and travel food did me in.
-Or so you’d think.
-Do you know what I was craving the minute I returned stateside?
-A burger.
-A grilled, juicy burger that was messy as hell.
+A week of nonstop travel and phoenomenal food in Italy and you'd think I'd be done in.
+Key phrase?
+You’d think.
+Wanna know the truth?
+What I was craving the minute I returned stateside was a burger.
+A grilled, juicy homemade burger and preferably messy as hell.

 halved and toasted